xhenos/kodo/content/help/faq/index.md

 #### Why can't I find X manga?
 Sometimes you can struggle to find a source hosting the manga you're looking for, look here for some tips to help you find it.
-::: guide Tips to find your manga
+:::guide Tips to find your manga
 1. Look up the title on [Google](https://google.com/) or a manga database such as [MangaUpdates](https://www.mangaupdates.com/).
 1. See if a website or scanlator has the series, then check the [Extensions](/extensions/) list.